 Trauma Informed Primary Prevention - TIPP

 Peer Solutions is pleased to announce, with huge thanks to Maricopa County Department of Health that we will now be offering Trauma Informed Primary Prevention Certification and Training for individuals and organizations working with youth ages 0-24.
-We are now able to provide four two hour sessions as described below.
 Contact Jennifer@PeerSolutions.org for more information.

 CULTIVATING A CULTURE OF EQUITY